SrbastianM/SrbastianM/README.md

 ### Hi there 👋

 Hello!, My name is Sebastian.
 I currently live in Colombia.
-I've been learning code for about four years now.
 I love making and designing phone aplications with Flutter and Kotlin.
 It's fun to code something that anyone on the web can easily acceses (that's the reason why I choosed code mobile aplications).
 I love when I can finally solve a difficult problem or a challenge (even if it take's a little while).

 For my programming projects, I usually only upload to Github once I make significant progress.
 For markdown files, I make commits much more often.
 Feel free to create a pull request to contribute to any of my repositories.